A lot has changed in the world of air rifles since the days of the Daisy Red Ryder BB gun.

 Best Break Barrel

-The Beeman R7 is a small, compact and very lightweight air rifle.
+The Beeman R7 is a small, compact and very lightweight break barrel pellet gun.
 However, it’s still not a slouch in the power and accuracy department.
 It fires a .177 pellet right around 700 feet per second.

 The break barrel design uses a spring piston to propel the .177 caliber projectile quite accurately.
-This is an excellent plinker and target shooter, and is also a perfect training air gun.
+This is an excellent plinker and target shooter.
+It is also a perfect training airgun.

 One of the real joys of the weapon lies in the trigger.
 It is a two stage trigger that uses the Rekord trigger.
 You get an excellent and crisp break that is easy to predict.
 The trigger is adjustable for the most discerning shooters, which breaks at 1.25 lbs.